 As it happens, defendants can and often do "waive time," which allows the preliminary hearing to be delayed to a time convenient for all the major players in the case.
 Delays usually benefit the defense, which is why it's very common for defendants—on the advice of their attorneys—to agree to waive time.

 In some ways, preliminary hearings are previews of what the trial will be like, if the case gets that far (most don't).
 A prosecutor offers testimony from witnesses and may also introduce case-related evidence, such as a weapon.

-Typically, prosecutors present only enough evidence to convince the judge that there is probable cause to hold the defendant for trial.The defense has the right to—and most often will—cross-examine prosecution witnesses both to find out more about their observations and to test their demeanor.
+Typically, prosecutors present only enough evidence to convince the judge that probable cause exists to hold the defendant for trial.The defense has the right to—and most often will—cross-examine prosecution witnesses both to find out more about their observations and test their demeanor.
 This helps the defense prepare to cross-examine these witnesses at trial and may also present defense attorneys with information that they can use to improve their positions in plea negotiations.
-After the prosecution is finished with its presentation, the defense has the right to put on its own case, but is not required to do so—and usually doesn’t.
+After the prosecution is finished with its presentation, the defense has the right to put on its own case, but is not required to do so—and usually doesn't.

 Many of the same procedural rules that govern trials apply in preliminary hearings.
 For example, ordinary witnesses (nonexperts) may testify only to what they have perceived; they may not give opinions.
 And the defense and prosecution may object to evidence and testimony offered by the other side.

 However, one important difference between preliminary hearings and trials is that frequently hearsay evidence is admissible in preliminary hearings.

 Preliminary hearings usually are conducted in open court where the public, the defendant and defendant's family, any victims, the media, and any other interested people may all be present.
 In rare cases, however, the judge may decide to close the courtroom (for example, in the case of a sex crime where the victim is a child).

 A preliminary hearing usually has one of three outcomes: